Apply to vetted scholarship programs in one click

 Gain related professional experience

 After completing your schooling, the next step on your journey toward space is to acquire two years of related professional experience.
 One way to gain this experience is through teaching, either at the K-12 or college level.
 Alternatively, you can meet professional qualifications by gaining 1,000 pilot-in-command hours aboard a jet aircraft.
 Joining the military or becoming a commercial pilot is a popular way to rack up this kind of flight time.
 In fact, a large number of astronauts begin their careers as pilots.
+Joining the military while you’re in college may even be a great way to fast track your timeline to becoming an astronaut!

 Apply for a position